HOW WAS AN EGYPTIAN MINING EXPEDITION CARRIED OUT?

 Yes.
 The Egyptians absolutely used both Egyptian and Nubian miners in these temporary expeditions.
 Even some of the earliest inscriptions from Wadi el-Hudi, like WH4 dating to year 2 of pharaoh Montuhotep IV, states that they brought “All the Nehesy [=Nubians] of Wawat, Sety [=Nubia], and South and North” to establish these amethyst mines.
 There is also evidence for Nubians at Wadi el-Hudi archaeologically.
 All of the sites dating to the Middle Kingdom contain a small amount of C-Group-Nubian pottery, made up of mostly cooking pots, cups, and bowls.
 This is pottery a person would use to eat in his own home.
 Additionally, Nubian construction techniques were used in the building of the camps.
 It seems that an Egyptian official designed the layout, but then instructed Nubian workers to make them.
 They followed the Egyptian design, but laid the stones and included small windows using their own Nubian learned techniques from home.

 Soldiers guarded Wadi el-Hudi.
-There are several places in the settlements, and on mountaintops arounds the settlements where soldiers sat for hours watching the area around them.
-The guard posts has amazing sight lines, allowing the guards to see far into the wadis in many different directions.
-These soldiers must have been watching for any movement in the desert, made by caravans, pastoral nomads, animals, etc. Similarly—if this were a slave labor camp—they were probably also watching the workmen to make sure they did not leave and did not steal anything from the settlements.
+There are several places in the settlements, and on mountaintops arounds the settlements where soldiers sat for hours on end watching the area around them.
+Each of these guard posts has amazing sight lines, allowing the guards to see far into the wadis in many different directions.
+These soldiers must have been watching for any movement in the desert, including caravans, pastoral nomads, animals, etc. Similarly—if this were a slave labor camp—they were probably also watching the workmen to make sure they did not leave and didnot steal anything from the settlements.
 In their boredom, the soldiers carved hundreds of inscriptions on the rocks at their posts.
 Most are figures of soldiers holding weapons like sticks.
 Some soldiers are accompanied by dogs, others have names and titles carved next to their pictures, and some just drew their feet or a game board.
 We hope to analyze these inscriptions to determine, among other things, the levels of literacy among a soldiering class.
-There is almost no other place in Egypt where this question can be answered, as these camps are such unique contexts.
+There is almost no other place in Egypt where this question can be answered.
+The camps are such unique contexts.

 WHO CARVED THE